AdobeDocs/commerce-knowledge-base.en/help/troubleshooting/payments/storefront-checkout-page-in-csp-restricted-mode.md

 role: Developer
 ---

-# Troubleshoot storefont checkout page in [!UICONTROL CSP] restricted mode
+# Troubleshoot storefront checkout page in [!UICONTROL CSP] restricted mode

 This article provides explanations and fixes for the Adobe Commerce 2.4.7 issues while viewing the checkout page in **[!UICONTROL CSP restricted mode]**, with the "*Refused to execute inline script because it violates the following Content Security Policy directive: "script-src ...*" error message in the browser console log.